neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 :addQueryString: (boolean) Whether to keep the query parameters of the current URI
 :argumentsToBeExcludedFromQueryString: (array) Query parameters to exclude for ``addQueryString``
 :absolute: (boolean) Whether to create an absolute URI
-:useMainRequest: (boolean) If set, the main Request will be used instead of the current one.

 Example::